 The advantage to DAC, when compared to CSAC is that only one speed and direction command is sent to the entire consist.

-JMRI provides support for consists using the consist tool, which is accessible through the tools menu of any JMRI application.
-(There is also a NCE-specific consisting tool that works somewhat differently from the tool described here)
+JMRI provides support for consists using the Consist Tool, which is accessible through the Tools or Actions menu of any JMRI application.
+(There is also a NCE-specific Consisting Tool that works somewhat differently from the tool described here)

-Backing up the consist tool is a consist manager.
-The consist manager is responsible for maintaining information about existing consists and for communicating the necessary information between the consist tool and the command station.Available Consist Managers
+Backing up the Consist Tool is a consist manager.
+The consist manager is responsible for maintaining information about existing consists and for communicating the necessary information between the consist tool and the Command Station.

 The XPressNet Consist Manager is capable of reading consist information from the command station, both for Advanced Consists and Lenz Double Headers.